smasongarrison/syllabi/MegaSyllabus.md

 # Policy Overview

-In this section, I provide specific language for all my course policies.
-These policies are in addition to those policies and procedures outlined in the university [bulletin](https://bulletin.wfu.edu).
+In this section, I provide specific language for all of my course policies.
+These policies are in addition to the policies and procedures outlined in the university [bulletin](https://bulletin.wfu.edu).
 There are slight differences between the [undergraduate college](https://bulletin.wfu.edu/undergraduate/) and the [graduate school](https://bulletin.wfu.edu/graduate/).

 ## Changes

-This syllabus is intended to give the student guidance in what may be covered during the semester and will be followed as closely as possible.
-Dates for tests and assignments won't change, barring extraordinary events.
-However, I reserve the right to modify, supplement, and make changes as the course needs arise.
-I try to avoid changes to the syllabus.
-Nevertheless, if changes occur, I will only make changes that are less burdensome and more advantageous to the students.
+This syllabus is intended to provide the student with guidance on what may be covered during the semester and will be followed as closely as possible.
+The dates for tests and assignments will not change except for extraordinary events.
+I reserve the right to modify, supplement, and make changes as the course needs arise.
+I try to avoid making changes to the syllabus.
+However, if substantive changes occur, I will only make changes that are less burdensome and more advantageous to the students.
 (If I make a change that increases your burden, please talk to me so that we can find a solution.)

+### Interpretation

+If any policies in this syllabus require interpretation, the instructor's determination is final.
+That determination will be consistent with the original intent of the policy.
+Clarifications and interpretations will be committed to the syllabus github repo to codify the document's intent.

 <!--chapter:end:0101_policies.Rmd-->